12th Airlift Flight: World War II

 Established as part of the Army Air Corps in January 1938 at Olmsted Field, Pennsylvania but not activated until 1 December 1940.
-Not equipped or manned.
-Unit designation transferred to Westover Field, Massachusetts, but not equipped or manned until after the Pearl Harbor Attack.
+Unit designation transferred to Westover Field, Massachusetts, but not equipped or crewed until after the Pearl Harbor Attack.
 Equipped with Douglas C-47 Skytrain transports and trained for combat resupply and casualty evacuation mission.

 Was ordered deployed to England, assigned to Eighth Air Force in June 1942.
 Performed intra-theater transport flights of personnel, supply and equipment within England during summer and fall of 1942, reassigned to Twelfth Air Force after Operation Torch invasion of North Africa, stationed at Tafaraoui Airfield, Algeria.
 In combat, performed resupply and evacuation missions across Morocco, Algeria and Tunisia during North African Campaign.
 During June 1943, the unit began training with gliders in preparation for Operation Husky, the invasion of Sicily.
 It towed gliders to Syracuse, Sicily and dropped paratroopers at Catania during the operation.
 After moving to Sicily, the squadron airdropped supplies to escaped prisoners of war in Northern Italy in October.
 Operated from Sicily until December until moving to Italian mainland in December.

 Supported Italian Campaign during balance of 1944 supporting partisans in the Balkans.
 Its unarmed aircraft flew at night over uncharted territory, landing at small unprepared airfields to provide guns, ammunition, clothing, medical supplies, gasoline, and mail to the partisans.
 It even carried jeeps and mules as cargo.
 On return trips it evacuated wounded partisans, evadees and escaped prisoners.
 These operations earned the squadron the Distinguished Unit Citation.
 It also dropped paratroopers at Megava, Greece in October 1944 and propaganda leaflets in the Balkans in the Mediterranean Theater of Operations until end of combat in Europe, May, 1945.

 After hostilities ended, was transferred to Waller Field, Trinidad attached to the Air Transport Command Transported personnel and equipment from Brazil to South Florida along the South Atlantic Air Transport Route.
 Squadron picked up personnel and equipment in Brazil or bases in Northern South America with final destination being Miami, Boca Raton Army Airfield or Morrison Fields in South Florida.